 It’s normal- and part of the healing process- to have flashbacks, nightmares, or intrusive thoughts immediately following a traumatic experience.
 Knowing this and normalizing this matters!
 Recent research found that kids who believed their response to trauma was bad, wrong, or a sign something was wrong with them were more likely to develop chronic symptoms (PTSD) than kids who didn’t view their trauma response as a bad thing.

 Study by Meiser-Stedman & team, published in the Journal of Child Psychology and Psychiatry, 03/2019

-1. Don’t pressure kids to talk about their trauma in a grown-up way (kids and some tweens are going to work it out through their play, so support unscripted play to be a supportive presence)
+1. This research indicates that we shouldn’t pressure kids to talk about their trauma in a grown-up way (kids and some tweens are going to work it out through their play, so we can support unscripted play to be a supportive presence)

-2. Support kids through trauma recovery by normalizing their response.
+2. We can support kids through trauma recovery by normalizing their responses.
 One of the best ways?
-The phrase: “of course you feel ____” .
+The phrase: “of course you feel ____”.